Model theory of Galois actions of torsion Abelian groups: General results about -fields

 \item By Item $(1)$, it is easy to see that if $K$ is an e.c. $C_{p^{\infty}}$-field, then we have:

 \item If $A$ is any divisible group, $K$ is an $A$-field, and $C=K^A$, then $C^{\alg}\cap K=C$, since there are no non-trivial homomorphisms from a divisible group into a profinite group.
-Therefore, for an $A$-closed field $K$, the extension $C\subseteq K$ is regular, hence $C$ is algebraically closed.
-In particular, if $K\models C_{p^{\infty}}-\mathrm{TCF}$, then $\gal(C)=1$, where $C=K^{C_{p^{\infty}}}$ is the field of absolute constants. \end{enumerate} \end{example} \begin{remark} We discuss here what may happen if the model companions from Proposition \ref{mcfact} exist, but they do not form an increasing chain. \begin{enumerate} \item The theories $(C_{p^{m}}^2-\mathrm{TCF})_{m>0}$ do not form an increasing chain.
+Therefore, for an $A$-closed field $K$, the extension $C\subseteq K$ is regular (since $C$ is perfect and $C^{\alg}\cap K = C$), hence $C$ is algebraically closed (since, by linear disjointness, $KC^{\alg}$ has a natural structure of an $A$-extension of $K$).
+In particular, if $K\models C_{p^{\infty}}-\mathrm{TCF}$, then $\gal(C)=1$, where $C=K^{C_{p^{\infty}}}$ is the field of absolute constants. \end{enumerate} \end{example} \begin{example} We discuss here what may happen if the model companions from Proposition \ref{mcfact} exist, but they do not form an increasing chain. \begin{enumerate} \item The theories $(C_{p^{m}}^2-\mathrm{TCF})_{m>0}$ do not form an increasing chain.
 To see that let us take

 Then, we have:

 By Proposition \ref{finitecr} and \cite[Proposition 22.7.6]{FrJa} (this is a result of Tate saying that projective pro-$p$ groups are pro-$p$ free), we get $\gal(C)\cong \widehat{F}_2(p)$.
 Since $[\gal(C):\gal(C')]=p^2$, we get by \cite[Proposition 17.6.2]{FrJa} (the profinite Nielsen-Schreier formula) that